Please read carefully and completely.

 - September 4, 2018

 Grant applications due for Visual Art, Multimedia or Video/Film

 Applicants notified if submission will be reviewed by jury

-Grant period starts; grant award will be forwarded to arts organization by end of January
+Grant period starts; grant award is forwarded to arts organization

 Grant period ends; project must be completed, exhibited/performed